microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

    The directory must contain the training and validation files.

-4. Set the number of GPUs and switch for ORT or PyTorch run.
+4. Set the number of GPUs.

     Edit `transformers/scripts/run_lm_gpt2.sh`.

     ```bash
     num_gpus=4
-    use_ort=true
     ```

 5. Modify other training parameters as needed.